KhashayarEhteshami/Text-to-Image/README.md

 # Text-to-Image
-Created with the help of DistilBERT and GAN
+This model created with the help of DistilBERT and GAN with the help of [Kaggle Notebook](https://www.kaggle.com/code/avikbanik/text-to-image-xlnet-pytorch).